omrusman/Secure-Data-Transfer/README.md

 An Application to transfer data securely.

 # Importance of the Project
-I have created this project that allow users to send data files using a secure communication channel.
+I have created this project that allows users to send data files using a secure communication channel.
 I have implemented two types of encryption techniques on the communication channel.
-A weak and a strong encryption.
-For the weak encryption i am converting the file data into bytes.
+Weak and strong encryption.
+For the weak encryption, I am converting the file data into bytes.
 After converting into bytes then I am using a very basic encryption technique in which I am using the enumerate function which basically changes the bytes collection into an enumerate object.
 It gives two outputs (key and value).
-Then I am using XOR operator for encrypting my byte data.
-For strong encryption i am using the FERNET encryption technique which uses 128-bit AES encryption.
+Then I am using the XOR operator to encrypt my byte data.
+For strong encryption, I am using the FERNET encryption technique which uses 128-bit AES encryption.
-With this application you can transfer files securely over the internet.
-For transferring data both sender and receiver needs to run the application.
+With this application, you can transfer files securely over the internet.
+For transferring data both the sender and receiver need to run the application.

 # How to run the project
 I have created the bash files for both the server and client.
 They are in the "Application" folder.